from The Calavera

 A jumble of architectural styles (if architecture is the word for bunkers decorated with gable roofs or an unusual tinted window the length of a whole wall) also struck visitors to the village of Islavskoye.
 It was, however, no longer a village but protected territory: the horticultural association Sadko.

 Larisa lay on her back with her head on her leather backpack.
 Her blue taffeta dress ballooned over her bump, which was still modest in size.
 (The colour of the summer sky outside Moscow, just as I’d hoped for, thought the Instagram-oriented Larisa.)
 In her belly, all was still: it was in the night that her baby did its somersaulting.
 Larisa stroked her bump and ran her fingers again through the thick grass that was tickling her elbows.
 Her own dear Russian grass, the Russian sky—maybe not quite as dear to her because of all the buildings, but nevertheless there were still the beautiful views of the river.
 Living in a rented flat in the distinct concrete and metal world of the City—London’s financial district—made her homesick for these views.
 It’s true that not far from the flat there happened to be an old cemetery with moss-covered tombstones.
-Kirill joked before they moved in that he wouldn’t mind being buried there.
-That made Larisa realize how much she did not want to die outside Russia, but at that moment she decided to keep that to herself, to avoid setting Kirill off on his favourite monologue on “the special calling of Russian emigrés” and the phenomenon of a “second homeland”.
+Kirill joked before they moved in that he wouldn’t mind being buried there, which made Larisa realize how much she did not want to die outside Russia.
+She decided, though, to keep that thought to herself for the moment, to avoid setting Kirill off on his favourite monologue on “the special calling of Russian emigrés” and the phenomenon of a “second homeland”.

 When they decided to buy a property of their own, Larisa was still on the fence about putting down roots in this foreign soil but agreed that buying made sense financially.
 Kirill tried to find a flat in a greener and more family-friendly part of the city.
 There was one opposite a sports complex with a swimming pool but, unfortunately, with no meadow grass growing anywhere near.
 This brand-new flat that Kirill had with such enthusiasm fished out of the meagre trickle that was the London housing market at the end of the late 2010s was situated in a building of the former Ministry of Pensions.
 Larisa went to have a look at it when she was two months pregnant, but there was nothing to see yet: they had only just started decorating.
 The construction company had fully converted the interior of the building, leaving untouched the old ministry corridors that ran through the whole structure connecting up the various entrances.
 The façade also remained as before.
 The long wall with austere rows of windows, despite its welcoming beige limestone, brought to mind military barracks from the period of the great empires of Europe.
 Larisa walked around the building on the newly created fixed-pebble path.
 Within the former ministerial walls, they were already erecting the dividing walls for the kitchens, bedrooms, toilets and built-in wardrobes.
 Outside, along its entire perimeter, the building was surrounded by cast-iron railings topped with stylized arrowheads.
 I’ve seen those arrowheads somewhere before, thought Larisa.
 She exited the grounds through a gate into a quiet street along which plane trees grew—magnificent trees but also so alien to her.
 She ached with longing to see a birch tree or at least a fir—with moss all around it.